Launch Copywriting:

 What to do during your launch

-In this episode, I’ll talk about all the things you can do as you prepare to open your cart and after the offer is live to keep the sales momentum going.
+All the things you can do as you prepare to open your cart and after the offer is live to keep the sales momentum going.

 What to do after you launch

-In this episode, I talk about how to collect data post-launch and use it to write even stronger launch copy the next time around.
+How to collect data post-launch and use it to write even stronger launch copy the next time around.